Vatsim-Scandinavia/stands/README.md

 - Start the container and setup your reverse proxy
 - Done!

+*You may also use the docker-compose file in the repository to get started, just tweak it to your liking.*

 ## Manual
 - To install the website, you require PHP 7.4 or greater.
 - When the content is installed, use `composer install` to install the required dependencies.